AL1Skey/JournalBooks/README.md

 # JournalBooks
 The program that will store some notes, story, and idea

+# How To use
+- Install all depedencies
+ > npm i
+- To start the development mode,
+ > npm run dev
+- To start the production mode,
+ > npm run start

 # Depedencies
 -    "connect-mongo": "^4.6.0",
 -    "dotenv": "^16.0.2",